consolari/wordpress-log-plugin/readme.txt

 The free account type keeps 12 hours of history and hereafter deletes older data.

-Data is only registered when admin is logged into Wordpress.
+Data is only registered when user is logged into Wordpress.
 It logs both admin and frontend data.

 Supports pretty formatting of:

 * XML
 * SQL with result set
 * JSON
-* PHP
 * Arrays
 * HTTP requests with response and requests headers and body